|Full Name||Muthuvel Karunanidhi Alagiri|

 • 24 January 2014: He was removed from the DMK party as a member and as a Secretary.

 |College/University||Presidency College, Chennai, Tamil Nadu|

 |Address||25/4 A, Sathya Sai Nagar, TVS Nagar, Madurai, Tamil Nadu|

-• Wikileaks through the newspaper The Hindu revealed that he bribed ₹5000 to each voter in January 2009 Assembly elections at Thirumangalam.
+• Wikileaks, through the newspaper, The Hindu, revealed that he bribed ₹5000 to each voter in the January 2009 Assembly elections at Thirumangalam.

-• In May 2007, the newspaper Dinakaran published the results of opinion polls which revealed that M. K. Stalin received 70% approval while he received just 2%.
-This was followed by an outrage where the Madurai office of Dinakaran was firebombed by his supporters.
+• In May 2007, the newspaper, Dinakaran, published the results of opinion polls, which revealed that M. K. Stalin received 70% approval while he had won just 2%.
+This was followed by an outrage where his supporters firebombed the Madurai office of Dinakaran.

-• In 2011, it was alleged that his wife bought lands for ₹85 Lakh which are worth ₹20 Crore.
+• In 2011, it was alleged that his wife bought lands for ₹85 Lakh; worth ₹20 Crore.
 In September 2011, they were cleared off the charges.